learn-make-teach/website/content/blog/tls-demystified.en.md

 ### Test platform

 We are going to need a server certificate.
 To be realistic, we will create a chain of 3 certificates, 2 CAs and a server.
 We could use a public CA (like Let's Encrypt who deliver free certificates), but we would be challenged to prove that we own the domain name we want a certificate for, usually by hosting a file at a specific path on a public facing address.
-For simplicity sake, we will generate our own CA. The only different is that our CA will not be in the system trust store so we will have to trust it explicitely by adding it to the user trust store or directly in the client.
+For simplicity sake, we will generate our own CA. The only difference is that our CA will not be in the system trust store so we will have to trust it explicitely by adding it to the user trust store or directly in the client.

 First we create the root CA private key first.
 We will generate an RSA key of length 4096 bits.
 It will be stored in the rootCA.key file in PEM format (ascii)
 ```